noamokman/eslint-config-noamokman/README.md

 #### React Test [`noamokman/react-test`](react-test.json)

-Use this for your react mocha tests
+Use this for your react jest tests

 ```json
 {